RustFestEU/blog.rustfest.eu/_posts/2017-04-09-ticket-raffle.md

 ![1aim](/assets/sponsors/1aim.png)

-> 1aim is a Berlin-based startup, that develops access control solutions.
-All our products allow users to unlock doors and manage access rights and open doors with smart phones.
-Keys and RFID cards are difficult to manage, with lost keys or cards requiring locks to be changed and/or new keys to be issued.
+> 1aim is a Berlin-based startup that develops access control systems.
+In layman's terms, they build a system that can open any door with any phone.
+Gone are the days of RFID cards and unwieldy keychains.
+Instead, keys are sent digitally, making remote management a snap and temporary access simple.
 >
-> All our hardware and software is developed in-house, at the 1aim offices in Berlin.
-Yann Leretaille and Torben Friehe, 1aim’s co-founders, believe that the best products are created when engineers with different technical backgrounds work together.
-This is why mechanical engineers, electrical engineers, embedded software developers, software developers and industrial designers work together at 1aim.
+> 1aim develops all of its hardware and software in-house at their offices in Berlin.
+In addition to 1aim's sponsorship of last year's Rust Fest, the company's CTO and system architect Yann Leretaille delivered a keynote presentation.
+1aim develops all of its hardware and software in-house at their offices in Berlin.
+They're actively looking to expand their team of developers to support their Rust-powered backend.